 Our certificate of incorporation provides that our board of directors be divided into three classes of directors, as nearly equal in size as practicable, and each of which will serve staggered three-year terms or until his or her successor has been duly elected and qualified.
-At this annual meeting, we will be electing two Class I directors whose terms will expire at our 2004 annual meeting.
+At this annual meeting, we will be electing one Class III director whose term will expire at our 2006 annual meeting.
 Our board currently consists of six persons.
-Both of the nominees listed below are current directors.
+The nominee listed below is a current director

-Both nominees for election have agreed to serve if elected, and management has no reason to believe that the nominees will be unavailable to serve.
-In the event a nominee is unable or declines to serve as a director at the time of the annual meeting, the proxies will be voted for any nominee who may be designated by our present board of directors to fill the vacancy.
-Unless otherwise instructed, the proxy holders will vote the proxies received by them FOR the nominees named below.
+The nominee for election has agreed to serve if elected, and management has no reason to believe that the nominee will be unavailable to serve.
+In the event the nominee is unable or declines to serve as a director at the time of the annual meeting, the proxies will be voted for any nominee who may be designated by our present board of directors to fill the vacancy.
+Unless otherwise instructed, the proxy holders will vote the proxies received by them FOR the nominee named below.

-Nominees for Director
+Nominee for Director

-The following table sets forth the name, age and current position of each person who is a nominee for election as one of our directors:
+The following table sets for the name, age and current position of the nominee for election as one of our directors: